 Deliverable Purpose Committee dates Planning External Audit Plan Outline audit approach.
-February 2013 Identify areas of audit focus and planned procedures.
-Control evaluation Interim Report Details and resolution of control and process issues.
-July 2013 Identify improvements required prior to the issue of the draft financial statements and the year-end audit.
+April 2013 Identify areas of audit focus and planned procedures.
 Substantive procedures Report to Those Details the resolution of key audit issues.
-September 2013 Charged with Governance (ISA 260 Communication of adjusted and unadjusted audit differences.
-Report) Performance improvement recommendations identified during our audit.
+September 2013 Charged with Governance (ISA 260 Report) Communication of adjusted and unadjusted audit differences.
+Performance improvement recommendations identified during our audit.
 Commentary on the Authority's value for money arrangements.
 Completion Auditor's report Providing an opinion on your accounts (including the Annual Governance Statement).
 September 2013 Concluding on the arrangements in place for securing economy, efficiency and effectiveness in your use of resources (the VFM conclusion).
 Annual Audit Letter Summarises the outcomes and the key issues arising from our audit work for the year.
 November 2013

-Section six Audit timeline
+Section four Audit timeline